A new three-operator splitting method for the monotone inclusion problem

-The structure of the note is organized as follows.
-In Section \ref{s2}, we review fundamental definitions and present preliminary results that are essential for the subsequent analysis.
-In Section \ref{s3}, we present the main contributions of the paper, namely the forward–backward–backward (FBB) splitting method, together with its convergence analysis and sublinear convergence rate for convex optimization problems.
+The structure of this paper is organized as follows.
+Section~\ref{s2} reviews fundamental definitions and presents preliminary results that are essential for the subsequent analysis.
+In Section~\ref{s3}, we introduce the main contributions of the paper, namely, the proposed three-operator splitting method, along with its convergence analysis and sublinear convergence rate for convex optimization problems.
 Section~\ref{s4} reports a numerical experiment that illustrates and compares the performance of the proposed method and the Davis--Yin three-operator splitting method.
 Finally, Section~\ref{s5} provides concluding remarks and outlines potential directions for future research.